INFORMATION FOR YOUR PATIENTS

 Copyright © 2024 Abbott, 3200 Lakeside Dr, Santa Clara, 95054, U.S.A.

-Caution: These products are intended for use by or under the direction of a physician.
-Prior to use, reference the Instructions for Use, inside the product carton (when available) or at eifu.abbottvascular.com or at medical.abbott/manuals for more detailed information on Indications, Contraindications, Warnings, Precautions and Adverse Events.
+Caution: Product(s) are intended for use by or under the direction of a physician.
+Prior to use, reference to the Instructions for Use, inside the product carton (when available) or at www.eifu.abbott for more detailed information on Indications, Contraindications, Warnings, Precautions and Adverse Events.

 Illustrations are artist’s representations only and should not be considered as engineering drawings or photographs.
 Photos on file at Abbott.